 Remember that you can also retarget users using custom-made push notifications.

 The learning: Analyzing your user's behavior, extracting valuable insights, and acting on the data to drive personalized campaigns can give your CRO the boost that it needs.
-With the right data at hand, conversions will no longer be a hard mountain to climb.
+With the right data at hand, Shopify conversion rate will no longer be a hard mountain to climb.

 Improving eCommerce conversions in your Shopify store is an art and an exacting science - one that starts with real-time and accurate user data.
 Long story short, more and more brands are realizing the need to invest in the right mix of AI tools to bridge the gap between the customer expectations and the brand's potential to out-deliver the same.

-Argoid’s Shopify Data Connector functionality offers a seamless Shopify app integration, incorporating current themes and templates offering a comprehensive suite of solutions across content, offers, recommendations and search.
+Argoid’s Shopify Data Connector functionality offers a seamless Shopify app integration, incorporating current themes and templates offering a comprehensive suite of solutions across content, offers, Shopify personalized recommendations and search.

-Plus, you can enhance your conversion rates and drive sales while boosting customer happiness and brand loyalty.
-All things considered, if you’re not consistently improving your Shopify storefront and catering to the latest trends in AI-powered shopping, you’re bound to fall behind the competition.
+Plus, you can enhance your Shopify conversion rates and drive sales while boosting customer happiness and brand loyalty.
+All things considered, if you’re not consistently improving your Shopify retention rate and catering to the latest trends in AI-powered shopping, you’re bound to fall behind the competition.
 Agree?